lemocla/Codzilla/README.md

     - a group or open-source project,
     - a study group to learn and expand on a specific language or framework
     - a working group to help each others with cvs and cover letters or
-    - a drink to simply meet and socialize
+    - to simply meet and socialize

     The site owner, as a remote student on a full-stack development course, appreciates that it can be a lonely process and has enjoyed meeting with fellow students on the course, working and socializing together on an array of projects.